Things To See & Do / Central Coast

 Whether you're 9 or 90, there's no limit to the freedom you'll experience of gliding on air, thers's nothing quite like it!
 Bring the family, nan and pop - there's something everyone will enjoy on a guided Segway Central Coast tour.

-LASERBLAST is the Central Coast's hottest Laser-Tag Entertainment Centre situated in Charmhaven.
+LASERBLAST is the Central Coast's newest Laser-Tag Entertainment Centre situated in Charmhaven.

 - Laserblast offers its patrons the use of the latest State of the Art World Beating Phasers and Vests as well as the brand new purpose built hi-tech arena.